PeterRatgen/IV-9Clock/README.md

 CL = (C1 * C2) / (C1 + C2) + Cstray, CL = capcitative load of the crystal = 20, Cstray = 4pF.
 Here C1 = C2.
 From this we get C1 = C2 = 32 pF.

 At this time, using shift registers presents themselves as the best way of communicating with the IV-9 numitrons.
-The 74HC595 or tpic6b595n shift registers is are a great option.
+The TPIC6B595N shift register will be used, as it can handle the 20 mA current.

 ## Component list